beameio/beame-sdk/README.md

 }
 testEncrypt("rbd3coggbrgbfhs5.x5lidev3ovw302bb.v1.d.beameio.net","beameio",null);
 ```
-* `Credential.decrypt(data)` - _decrypt session AES key and IV from input json string with specific key-value pairs, with local RSA private key; entity that data was encrypted for, is specified in appropriate field in provided data.
+* `Credential.decrypt(data)` - _decrypt session AES key and IV from input json string with specific key-value pairs, using local RSA private key; entity that data was encrypted for, is specified in appropriate field in provided data.
 The function returns object containing decrypted data.
 The operation will succeed, only if corresponding private key is found in local ~/.beame folder_
 ```
 function testDecrypt(encryptedData){
 	var store = new beameStore();